xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

 2. To get the input datasets, either:

-   1. Be an internal user at LLNL to access the LLNL Climate Program filesystem with direct access to the LLNL ESGF node (internal user)
+   1. Be an internal user at LLNL to access the LLNL Climate Program filesystem with direct access to the LLNL ESGF node
    2. Download the datasets from ESGF using either (1) `1_esgf_download_datasets.py` or (2) the ESGF2 Globus Endpoint links.
 Instructions are provided below.
       - If you run (1) `1_esgf_download_datasets.py`, it is recommended to do so in `tmux` or another persistent terminal in case there is an issue with downloading at any point.
       - Downloading via (2) the ESGF Globus Endpoint is significantly faster than (1), which uses wget/HTTP.
-However, you need to do some extra work in choosing the correct directory to store each multi-file dataset.
+However, you need to do some extra work with choosing the correct directory to store each multi-file dataset.

 ## How to use it